evandrosouza-developer/ps2tomsxUSB/README.md

 - `stlink + openocd (if you want to debug)`
 - `libopenmcm3`

-Obs.: If you plan to keep only one copy of LibopenCM3 in your computer, I really suggest you to create the variable OPENCM3_DIR in our system enviroment.
+Obs.: If you plan to keep only one copy of LibopenCM3 in your computer, I strongly suggest you to create the variable OPENCM3_DIR in our system enviroment.

 # Preparations